kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 CASignatureAlgorithms ecdsa-sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521,ssh-ed25519,rsa-sha2-512,rsa-sha2-256,ssh-rsa
 ```

-Only the master-controller-manager would have access to the Vault instance deployed either within or outside the cluster and a PATH entry to the desired secret engine would be used to fetch it.

-Once fetched, it would be used to create a [UserSSHKey](https://github.com/kubermatic/kubermatic/pkg/crd/kubermatic/v1/sshkeys.go) CRD along with the list of clusters it should be synced to and from there, replicated as needed.
+Only the master-controller-manager would write these configurations.

-During a revocation / rotation, the same process would be applied, and the previous CRD updated and replicated as before.
+During a revocation / rotation, the user would update the vault-ca secret configuration and that would be reconciled and updated in the cluster via a hostPath mount point.

 ## Alternatives considered